Cloufield/gwaslab/docs/VCF.md

 !!! note "Automatic Detection"
     The function automatically detects the chromosome naming convention and filters the dictionary to only include contigs present in the VCF file.

+!!! note "For Users"
+    In most cases, you don't need to call this function directly.
+Chromosome format conversion is handled automatically by `ChromosomeMapper` when using functions like `assign_rsid()`, `infer_strand()`, etc. This function is primarily for internal use or advanced scenarios.

 ---